fernandodecastilla/Machine-Learning-for-Predictive-Maintenance/README.md

 # Machine-Learning-for-Predictive-Maintenance
-Anomaly detection and failure prognosis applied to industrial machines
+Anomaly detection and failure prognosis applied to industrial machines.

 The design and implementation of the Master's Final Project is structured in three directories: